Black & tan and grizzle. Puppies are born all black. The extremities then lighten gradually, leaving a black “jacket.”

 Harsh, wiry coat.
 It needs to have its coat plucked two, three, or more times a year depending upon the condition of the coat.
 It also requires grooming with a brush and comb a number of times each week.
 This breed sheds little to no hair.

-Some lines are prone to skin and eye problems.
+Generally healthy.
+Some lines are prone to skin and eye problems, any symptoms should be reported to a vet immediately.
 To minimize the risk of your Welsh Terrier developing any hereditary health issues, you should buy a puppy from a reputable breeder.

 City and country life are both suitable for a Welsh Terrier.
 Country life gives it a chance to show its natural expertise for ground skills but it is quite contented with daily walks and playtime afforded by city life.
 This breed is a den animal making it the perfect student for crate training.
 The crate will provide it with a small space of its own.
 Leaving the dog on its own when the owners have to be out for the day would not be a problem.
 However, the Welsh Terrier likes to dig holes and have been known to climb or jump fences.
 It is best to provide a suitably fenced yard and additional wire fencing at least 6 inches below ground level.